electricbookworks/electric-book/README.md

 ### 0.5.2

-* Hide web-only elements (e.g. masthead) from print output for printing from browser
+* Hide web-only elements (e.g. masthead) from print output for printing from browser.
+* Fix start depth for frontmatter.

 ### 0.5.1